crypticCaroline/puppyplaymates/README.md

 ### Delete Account
 * Button to take user back to their profile
-* Button to ask if the user wants to change their dogs details - this will take them back to build profile and allows the user to change all the details.
+* Button to ask if the user wants to change their dogs’ details - this will take them back to build profile and allows the user to change all the details.
-* Button to delete their profile
+* Button to delete their profile that triggers the modal
+* Delete Modal helps to stop users accidentally deleting their accounts
-*  The entire document will be added to the archives incase of accidental removal.
+*  The entire document will be added to the archives in case of accidental removal

-### Safespaces Policy
+### Safe Spaces Policy
-Shows the user the company Safespaces Policy
+Shows the user the company Safe Spaces Policy

 ### Privacy Policy
 Shows the user the company Privacy Policy

 ### Form Pages
 #### Contact Us - Report User - Reset Password - Change Password - Register - Login
-All of the form pages have the following features:
+All the form pages have the following features:
 * On a small device will show the form and fields
-* On Medium and larger devices the user will see a gif of a dog/dogs (on reset, change password, register and login)
+* On Medium and larger devices, the user will see a gif of a dog/dogs (on reset, change password, register and login)
 * Each field is passed through validations both on front and backend prior to being submitted to the database

 ### Login